W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - How did you impliment persistence within your app? (eg. user staying logged in)

+- Did you use the configure method?
+What did you use it for and why?

 - In what ways did you use sessions?

 - What were some challenges you faced when querying data from the DB to be later displayed on your app?